 How to ship tobacco products nationally and internationally

 Are you an individual, a manufacturer or a reseller willing to send tobacco by post or by courier?
 Get informed on how to ship tobacco products safely and legally.
-Have a look at tobacco shipping laws and regulations.
-Check our packaging instructions if you are planning to send this type of products to your clients, friends or family.
+Have a look at tobacco shipping laws and regulations and check our packaging instructions if you are planning to send this type of products to your clients, friends or family.

 ARE YOU A COMPANY SELLING TOBACCO?